We are a 501(c)(3) Non Profit Organization

 Application Specialist - Shift Leader -Trainer

-Our volunteers are made up of approximately 20-30 people at any given time.
-Everyone dedicated to the safety and well being of the animals we intake every day.
+Our volunteers are made up of approximately 100+ people at any given time.
+Everyone dedicated to the safety and wellbeing of the animals we intake every day.
 As in any organization we have a main crew that run the day to day operations and they are highlighted below.
+Without the amazing people you see below we couldn't save the THOUSANDS of animals we do - it truly takes a village!

 Alyssa